 Cats that have this vaccination often experience their joints stiffening.
 This will naturally make them a little more lethargic.
 Any movement will be painful for the duration of this side effect.

-If your cat is limping for more than a day or two, seek help.
+If your cat is limping for more than a day or two, seek medical help.
 This suggests a more troubling reaction to a vaccination.
 Such instances are rare, though.

 My Cat is Vomiting After a Vaccination